EtainClub/blurt/README.md

 # Software Status

 This repository contains a fork of the Steem blockchain code, from which Blurt will initally launch.
 Over time, that's going to change.
+If you compiled this software today, you'd just be compiling Steem, so we've removed compile and deploy instructions for the time being.